-Nina Dobrev Stuns At Power Stylists Dinner, Following ‘Vampire Diaries’ Farewell
+Nina Dobrev Stuns At Power Stylists Dinner Following ‘Vampire Diaries’ Farewell

 A post shared by Nina Dobrev (@nina) on

-Daily Mail reports that Nina Dobrev made her post Vampire Diaries debut at The Hollywood Reporter’s annual Power Stylists Dinner, attending the function to support Ilaria Urbinati, who has been a friend and stylist to The Vampire Diaries actress through many years.
+Daily Mail reports that Nina Dobrev made her post-Vampire Diaries debut at the Hollywood Reporter’s annual Power Stylists Dinner, attending the function to support Ilaria Urbinati, who has been a friend and stylist to the Vampire Diaries actress through many years.
 On Instagram, Nina shared that Urbinati was honored as the Most Powerful Stylist for the second consecutive year.

 “Have you ever had a threesome?
 We did last night,” Nina captioned a photo of herself with Ilaria and actor James Marsden.
 “Flanking the beautiful @ilariaurbinati who was being honored by @hollywoodreporter as Most Powerful Stylist (two years in the row!)
 Couldn’t be more proud of you Ilaria!
 You’re a badass woman, mother and amazing friend. #MyFriendsAreMoreTalentedThanYours#ThreesomeDreamTeam (don’t be jealous @ericraydavidson this is becoming an annual thing.
 Maybe next year you can join in????)”

-Dobrev showed up at the dinner looking better than ever, mixing a black see through and polka dotted top and black slacks with bright red lipstick and bright red pumps.
+Dobrev showed up at the dinner looking better than ever, mixing a black see-through and polka-dotted top and black slacks with bright red lipstick and bright red pumps.
 The alluring top worn by Nina was provided by Elie Saab and was accentuated by the black bra worn underneath the top.

 Nina also posed with Ireland Baldwin, who wore an equally alluring outfit, consisting of a black suit jacket and matching hot pants.